brendt/stitcher.io/src/content/blog/2018-12-20-reasons_not_to_use_camel_case.md

 Both Lisp and COBOL allowed for hyphens to split words.
 Lisp's parser was smart enough to detect whether a hyphen was between two words, or whether it should be used as the subtraction operator.
-COBOL only has full words as operators, eliminating the problem alltogether.
+COBOL only has full words as operators, eliminating the problem altogether.
 Here's a subtraction in COBOL:

 ```txt